alexshi7/biopage/design-plan/design-journey-m3.md

 I asked chatgpt to help refresh my memory on how to format the sections for revisions, chat.com

-I used chatgpt to help with the linking of the styles to the html homepage I used w3schools and the sylabus to find citation guides
+I used chatgpt to explain how to do the linking of the styles to the html homepage I used w3schools and the sylabus to find citation guides